diethardsteiner/bissolTableDataEditor/README.md

 - Only current web browsers are supported.
 The main editor page makes use of the *contenteditable* attribute which is only supported by recent web browsers.
 - Currently it is not possible to edit the configuration or delete configuration entries.
 - Only one columns is supported for the **primary key**.
 The primary key has to be defined for the update logic.
-- If there is a DB error while adding, updating or removing records, this error is not shown in the interface.
-This has to do with the fact that currently PDI DB steps do not feed back any error messages.
+- If there is a DB error while adding, updating or removing records, only a generic error is shown in the web UI.
+This has to do with the fact that currently PDI DB steps do not feed back any DB error message details.
 A Jira case has been created for this feature to be implemented.
-- **Configuration** details (stored as **Json** file) are stored within the **plugin** directory.
-The reason for this is that the **Json** file can be easily accessed via the **API** using **JavaScript**.
-This is not ideal as in case of an update of the plugin itself this file might get overridden.

 ## Configuration

 Administrators can enter the config information for each table via a dedicated **Admin** page in the **Pentaho User Console**.
 Currently, there is no support for updating this configuration via this interface, but admins can directly manipulate the file on the server in following directory:

-`pentaho-solutions/system/bissolTableDataEditor/static/custom/config`
+`pentaho-solutions/system/bissolTableDataEditorConfig`

 ### How the configuration is saved to JSON